tigerfarm/notifyweb/conversations/README.md

 ````
 Message is created and notfication is sent, and displayed.

-Note,since the message is sent from a program, the author does not need to be a participant in the channel.
+Note, since the message is sent from a program, the author does not need to be a participant in the channel.

 #### Modify the notification messages structure.
 In the Twilio console, go to